3 Days In San Francisco, CA: The Perfect Weekend Itinerary

 LUNCH IN THE INNER RICHMOND

-This unique neighborhood is known for its excellent dining scene, particularly its dim sum and Chinese food!
+It’s particularly great for its dim sum and Chinese food options.
 In fact, whenever Papu and I want quick and cheap dim sum to snack on, this is the area we go to each and every time.

 Clement is the main street here, so take a quick stroll down the block and see if anything food-wise calls out to you.
 Try snagging a seat at local staples including Burma Superstar, Hong Kong Lounge, or grab some quick and delicious dim sum to-go at Good Luck Dim Sum.